TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 I grew up with a brown father and a white mother in an LDS Christian household, navigating a predominantly Mexican and Asian elementary school community while being white-passing.
 While my family did not celebrate Mexican-American culture, I have spent most of my life in close proximity to it, forming personal and professional relationships with many Mexican and Mexican-American individuals.
 This experience frequently required me to rely on Spanish for communication in the workplace.

-My Latinx heritage was erased through assimilation, while my Scandinavian roots were celebrated within a colonial, Christian narrative.
+My Mexican and Spanish heritage was erased through assimilation, while my Scandinavian roots were celebrated within a colonial, Christian narrative.
 This duality of erasure and lived experience has profoundly shaped my perspective on the impacts of colonization.

 Contrasting Experiences of Privilege

 I grew up affluent in an upper-middle-class suburban neighborhood in the Bay Area.
-As a teen, I lived on a rural ranch in an LDS-dominated community.
-However, I later experienced poverty and houselessness during my late teen years and early adulthood.
+As a teen, I lived on a rural ranch in an LDS-dominated community (98% Mormon).
+However, I later experienced poverty and houselessness during early adulthood.
 These contrasting experiences have profoundly shaped my perspective on privilege and survival.

 Trauma and Healing Journey